Directed & Written by: Yonah Lewis, Calvin Thomas.

 In conclusion, this is a good film, which is directed well.
 I felt the writing of the main character, Katie, could have been written better as I didn’t like her character very much, I felt she just didn’t care for what she was doing, which I can understand was most likely the aim of the writers and producers, but it showed awareness that trust is becoming more and more difficult to retain, especially with illnesses both visible and non-visible.
 However, a great film overall, it was insightful but also rather petrifying to realise there are people out there capable of such awful behaviours as this, so a big well done to Yonah Lewis, Calvin Thomas for making a film on such a sensitive illness, and showing awareness of how easy and manipulative people can be in the world with no remorse or care for their actions.

-Be sure to check out the trailer above, and watch the film when it becomes available by Rock Salt Releasing, on various different streaming networks; Amazon, iTunes, Google Play, DirecTV, InDemand, FlixFling, Vimeo On Demand, Vudu, and Fandangofrom 5th January 2021, and available to pre-order from 20th December 2020.
+Be sure to check out the trailer below, and watch the film when it becomes available by Rock Salt Releasing, on various different streaming networks; Amazon, iTunes, Google Play, DirecTV, InDemand, FlixFling, Vimeo On Demand, Vudu, and Fandangofrom 5th January 2021, and available to pre-order from 20th December 2020.

 I give this film a 4 star rating!